 The entire body, including our ears, relies on a healthy blood supply to operate properly.
 However, poor blood flow, as well as trauma to the blood vessels of the inner ear, can contribute to hearing loss.

-That’s because the delicate hair cells in the cochlea (which play an important role in translating the noise your ears collect into electrical impulses for the brain to interpret as recognizable sound) rely on good circulation to function.
+the delicate hair cells in the cochlea (which play an important role in translating the noise your ears collect into electrical impulses for the brain to interpret as recognizable sound) rely on good circulation to function.
 Poor circulation robs these hair cells of adequate oxygen, causing damage or destruction.
-Then, since these hair cells do not regenerate, it results in permanent hearing loss.
-(Additionally, any restriction of blood supply can compound other damaging influences, including noise, injury, and disease.)
+Then, since these hair cells do not regenerate, it results in permanent hearing loss. ( can compound other damaging influences, including noise, injury, and disease.)

 What Does This Mean For You?